mattermost/docs/source/administration/config-settings.rst

 Driver Name
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.
+This setting can only be changed in the ``config.json`` file, it cannot be changed from the System Console user interface.

 ``mysql``: enables driver to MySQL database.